rloredo/rloredo/README.md

 ## Hi there 👋
-I'm Rodrigo, a data analyst, scientist, engineer, guru, sherpa... from Argentina, currently living in Amsterdam (NL).
+I'm Rodrigo, a data analyst, scientist, engineer, guru, sherpa... currently living in Amsterdam, NL (originally from Argentina).

 I’m currently working at Felyx as a Analytics Engineer.